Parliament Act 2025

-Parliamentary security - Powers and duties of parliamentary security officers - Process B: item Item handed over gives officer reasonable grounds to believe person may recently have committed, or be about to commit, specified offence
+Parliamentary security - Powers and duties of parliamentary security officers - Item handed over gives officer reasonable grounds to believe person may recently have committed, or be about to commit, specified offence

 You could also call this:

-If you hand over an item to a parliamentary security officer, they might think you have done something wrong or are about to do something wrong.
-This could happen if you do not give them a good reason for having the item.
+If you hand over an item to a parliamentary security officer, they might think you have committed or are about to commit a crime.
+This could happen if you do not give a good reason for having the item.
 The officer can then take the item from you.
-The officer can also choose to stop you from entering the parliamentary precincts or remove you from the area.
-They can do this if they think you have done something wrong or are about to do something wrong.
-You can be stopped from entering or removed from the parliamentary precincts if the officer decides to do so.
+The officer can also stop you from entering the parliamentary area or ask you to leave.
+They can do this if they think you have or are about to commit a crime and you do not have a good reason for having the item.
+You can read more about the officer's power to seize items in section 178(1) and their power to detain people or deny them entry in section 178(2)(a) or (b).

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.